TrinitroToluen0/webshell-client/README.md

 In this example, the command `system('tree /F C:/xampp/htdocs/web');` is executed, which lists the directory structure.
 The server will return the output wrapped between `SOWS--` and `--EOWS`, and the client will then parse this response to display the result.

-- **SOWS** (Start of WebShell): Marks the start of the shell command's output for easier parsing.
-- **EOWS** (End of WebShell): Marks the end of the output.

-The output returned by the server will be wrapped between `SOWS--` and `--EOWS`, allowing the client to interpret the response accurately.

 ## Important Disclaimer